hd2s/Japanese-Restaurant-Website/README.md

 ## <a name="features">🔋 Features</a>

-👉 **CSS Variables**: Utilize CSS variables to maintain a consistent and easily adjustable styling approach throughout the project
+➡️ **CSS Variable Implementation**: Employs CSS variables systematically to ensure a consistent and easily adjustable styling paradigm is upheld throughout the entirety of the project.

-👉 **Importing CSS Files**: Import CSS files into others, promoting modularity and organization in styling.
+➡️ **CSS File Importation**: Implements the importation of CSS files into others, fostering modularity and organizational efficiency in styling practices.

-👉 **Flex and Position Properties**: Use of flex and position properties in CSS to create responsive and well-structured layouts.
+➡️ **Utilization of Flex and Position Properties**: Applies flex and position properties within CSS to construct responsive and well-structured layouts, optimizing the user interface.

-👉 **Rendering HTML through JavaScript**: Rendering HTML through JavaScript using reusable functions, enhancing code efficiency.
+➡️ **Dynamic HTML Rendering with JavaScript**: Implements the dynamic rendering of HTML through JavaScript, leveraging reusable functions to enhance code efficiency and maintainability.

-👉 **Smooth Animations**: Smooth and subtle animations to enhance the overall user experience, focusing on fluid transitions.
+➡️ **Refined Animation Techniques**: Incorporates smooth and nuanced animations to elevate the overall user experience, prioritizing fluid transitions for a polished interface.

-👉 **BEM Method**: Follow the Block Element Modifier (BEM) methodology for naming classes, promoting a clear and maintainable structure.
+➡️ **Adherence to BEM Methodology**: Adheres to the Block Element Modifier (BEM) methodology for class naming, fostering a clear and maintainable code structure throughout the development process.

-👉 **Organized File and Folder Structure**: Maintain a well-organized file and folder structure for easy navigation and management of project assets.
+➡️ **Structured File and Folder Organization**: Establishes and maintains a well-organized file and folder structure to facilitate seamless navigation and efficient management of project assets.

-👉 **Responsive Design**: The application is completely responsive across all devices, employing responsive design techniques such as media queries and fluid layouts.
+➡️ **Comprehensive Responsive Design**: Ensures complete responsiveness across all devices by employing responsive design techniques, including media queries and fluid layouts, to guarantee an optimal user experience.

 Includes,
 * Navigation Bar